iYadavVaibhav/stem/docs/2-Data-Engineering/databases.md

 *all about databases, SQL only*

+**Database** lets store data ususally in tabular format.

+## Type of Databases

+- **Relational Databases**
+  - store in rows.
+Eg, MySQL, `PostgreSQl`
+  - good to store transactions and build relationships.
+  - Eg, **PostgreSQL** is relational db.

+- **Columnar Databases**
+  - used commonly in warehousing. eg, Amazon Redshift, Google BigQuery, Apache Cassandra.

+- **NoSQL Databases**
+  - They do not have defined structure and are document based.
+  - **Elasticsearch** - a search engine based on `Apache Lucene` and can be used as nosql db.
+  - **Apache Kibana** - adds GUI to ElasticSearch.

+## PostgreSQL

+- **PostgreSQL** is relational db.
+  - `pgadmin4` is GUI to it.
+  - login with linux user on the server as `username@server`
+  - then add server, expand it, see database, schemas, public.

 ## SQLite

 - It is a micro database that can work in memory or a saved in file, eg, `store.db` .